 You won’t normally have to do this, but it’s sometimes needed.

-For instance, when I first grabbed the iRig HD 2, which is a great audio interface for guitar players (and you can read more about it here), for whatever reason, it took a moment and a bit of tinkering for Garageband to recognize it.
+For instance, when I first grabbed the iRig HD 2 – which is a great audio interface for guitar players that I’ve written about before – for whatever reason, it took a moment and a bit of tinkering for Garageband to recognize it.

 Since then, it hasn’t had any difficulty recognizing it and it’s been good to go.
 However, you may have to follow the steps outlined above.